Skip to content

 Have you ever heard of the coffee belt?
 It is a geographical band about 25 degrees north and south of the equator and it covers the regions where all coffee is primarily grown.
 The ideal climate solutions are the reason why coffee grows only in these regions.

-Japan is not part of this coffee belt as it’s located a bit north to qualify.
+Japan is not part of this coffee belt as it’s located slightly north to qualify.
 However, that did not stop the Japanese from growing coffee in Tokunoshima!
 Tokunoshima is an island in the Amami archipelago of the southern Satsunan Islands of Kagoshima Prefecture in Japan.

 Japanese Coffee

-Back in 1983, a young Seiichi Yoshitama after a trip to Brazil decided to plant coffee seedlings next to his sugar cane plantation in Tokunoshima.
-Yoshitama definitely took a risk in doing so and had to battle off difficult weather conditions but his efforts paid off!
+Back in 1983, the young Seiichi Yoshitama, after his trip to Brazil decided to plant coffee seedlings next to his sugar cane plantation.
+Yoshitama definitely took a risk in experimenting this, as he had to battle off difficult weather conditions.
+However, his efforts eventually paid off!

-Most of his crop is being sold and consumed at his wife’s coffee shop but his initiative has attracted the attention of major companies like Ajinomoto AGF and Nestlé who have started planting more coffee trees in the Kagoshima and Okinawa prefectures.
+Most of his crop is sold and consumed at a coffee shop owned by his wife, but his initiative has attracted the attention of major companies like Ajinomoto AGF and Nestlé who have started planting more coffee trees in the Kagoshima and Okinawa prefectures.

 Back to top